vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 ### axlUSDC
-Axelar's [axlUSDC is a stablecoin that is wrapped to represent USDC](https://axelar.network/blog/what-is-axlusdc-and-how-do-you-get-it) on multiple chains, allowing users to take advantage of the stablecoin's properties on different ecosystems.
+Axelar's [axlUSDC is a wrapped representation of USDC](https://axelar.network/blog/what-is-axlusdc-and-how-do-you-get-it) bridged from Ethereum to multiple chains supported by Axelar.
+It allows users to transact USDC across a multitude of ecosystems.
 USDC is a dollar-pegged stablecoin issued by Circle, a US-based company, and is mainly used on the Ethereum blockchain.
 However, the axlUSDC allows it to be used on multiple blockchain networks.

 Axelar's cross-chain bridges generate axlUSDC by accepting a deposit of USDC at an Axelar Gateway on the Ethereum network and then minting an equivalent amount of axlUSDC on the destination chain.
 Every unit of axlUSDC represents a unit of USDC that is locked in an Axelar Gateway on the Ethereum network.
-In essence, Axelar's dynamic validator set, numbering 70 at the time of writing, secures the axlUSDC.
+In essence, Axelar's dynamic validator set, numbering 70 at the time of writing, secures axlUSDC.

 Users can acquire axlUSDC in three ways.
-First, they can swap it via liquid pairs on DEXs that list pairs in axlUSDC, supported by liquidity pools.
-Second, they can swap it via Squid, a cross-chain liquidity router built on Axelar, which provides liquid cross-chain swaps using axlUSDC as a routing asset.
-Finally, they can mint it via Satellite, a cross-chain bridge built by Axelar.
+First, they can swap it via [liquid pairs on DEXs](https://axelar.network/liquidity-pools) that list pairs in axlUSDC, supported by liquidity pools.
+Second, they can swap it via [Squid](https://app.squidrouter.com/), a cross-chain liquidity router built on Axelar, which provides liquid cross-chain swaps using axlUSDC as a routing asset.
+Finally, they can mint it via [Satellite](https://satellite.money/), a cross-chain bridge built by Axelar.

-#### A Note of USDC
+#### A Note on USDC
-Between 11.03 to 14.03.2023 [USDC lost its peg to $1](https://twitter.com/DefiIgnas/status/1635980042294669312) due to the failure of Silicon Valley Bank (SVB), which holds $3.3 billion in reserves backing the stablecoin's value.
+Between 11.03 to 14.03.2023 [USDC depegged below $1](https://twitter.com/DefiIgnas/status/1635980042294669312) due to the failure of Silicon Valley Bank (SVB), which held $3.3 billion in reserves backing the stablecoin's value.
 The bank's collapse was due to a bank run amid concerns over its financial health.
-Coinbase and Binance's decision to stop USDC conversions and the rapid depletion of the Curve 3pool contributed to USDC's dip with liquidity drying up.
-Given that Circle, the company issuing USDC, has only a fraction of its reserves stuck in SVB and managed to recover to peg.
+Coinbase and Binance's decision to stop USDC conversions and the rapid depletion of the Curve 3pool contributed to USDC's depeg.
+The U.S. government took emergency action to [protect all SVB bank depositors](https://www.npr.org/2023/03/13/1163028329/biden-administration-steps-in-to-save-customers-of-silicon-valley-bank), thereby alleviating panic and ultimately bringing USDC back to its peg.
 ![USDC depeg](https://i.imgur.com/LGcEvXI.png)

-Although the depeg raised concerns over the trustworthiness of USDC and the risk of contagion from centralized finance (CeFi) on crypto, it does not diminish the mechanism design of axlUSDC.
-The event highlights at best the need for decentralized stablecoins and better stability mechanisms.
+The depeg raised concerns over the trustworthiness of USDC and the risk of contagion from centralized finance (CeFi) on crypto.
+As a wrapped representation of USDC, axlUSDC is exposed to the risk of the underlying asset in addition to the risks associated with Axelar network itself.

-### FraxBP
-[FraxBP is a base pool token on Curve Finance](https://mirror.xyz/0x290101596c9f85eB7194f6090a8c94fF5AAa32ca/vtNw6EvBjfqsRWi4YgmV6YJgFyU6Qg2Xjbc2_GchF6Q) that serves as an alternative to 3CRV.
-While 3CRV consists of three stablecoins (DAI, USDC, and USDT), FraxBP only includes two stablecoins: FRAX and USDC.
-It was deployed on the mainnet in June 2022 as the second base pool token after 3CRV.
-Like 3CRV, FraxBP is used to provide liquidity for trading pairs involving the stablecoins in the pool on Curve.